 Capital Gains Tax

-We can advise in relation to those aspects of capital gains tax which impact individuals, trustees and executors.
-We can look at planning in advance of a sale or gift of a chargeable asset, and the timing of such transactions.
-We can also advise on private residence relief, reinvestment relief, business asset relief and entrepreneurs' relief, as well as how best to utilise capital losses against income and other gains.
+When it comes to capital gains tax, we can advise in relation to all aspects impacting individuals, trustees and executors.
+We can also support you on planning in advance of a sale or gift of a chargeable asset, and the timing of such transactions.
+Additionally, our expertise extends to private residence relief, reinvestment relief, business asset relief and entrepreneurs' relief, as well as how best to utilise capital losses against income and other gains.

-For those looking at succession and exit we are able to provide guidance and help them with their strategy.
+If you are looking at succession and exit, we can provide expert guidance and help with strategy.

-We can also offer to review levels of taxable income with a view to equalising income for tax purposes between spouses and civil partners.
+We advise on income tax issues such as remuneration planning, utilising income tax losses, gifting to charity and relief for interest paid.
+If required, we can also review levels of taxable income with a view to equalising income for tax purposes between spouses and civil partners.

-Additionally, we can advise on the tax aspects in relation to making investments under Enterprise Investment Schemes (EIS), Venture Capital Trusts (VCT) and SEIS (Seed Enterprise Investment Scheme).
+Additionally, we can advise on the tax aspects of making investments under Enterprise Investment Schemes (EIS), Venture Capital Trusts (VCT) and SEIS (Seed Enterprise Investment Scheme).

 How we can help with your tax planning